Groups just like yours volunteer at the zoo on landscaping projects throughout the year. Camaraderie, service, a day at the zoo: what's not to love?

 Groups that volunteer

-Eagle Scouts, birthday parties, local organizations and businesses: they're some of the groups who've gotten their hands dirty helping at the zoo.
+Youth organizations, businesses and local service groups are just some of the groups who've gotten their hands dirty helping at the zoo.

 - Youth Groups: minimum of 5 students and 1 chaperone and maximum of 10 students and 2/3 chaperones

 - Adult Groups: minimum of 5 individuals and maximum of 20 individuals

 Your group can volunteer if:

 - all members are at least 12 years old

 - everyone's willing to work outside, no matter the weather